mo7amedaliEbaid/win_interview/enum_sealed_class.md

         color.printColor(); // Output: Selected color: RED
     }
 }

 Typical Use Cases:
 Representing fixed sets like days of the week, directions, or states of an object.
 When each constant can optionally have associated behavior or state.

 2. Sealed Classes
 Definition:
 A sealed class is a more flexible way to define a closed hierarchy of types.
 Only a specific set of classes can extend or implement a sealed class.

 Key Characteristics:
 Closed hierarchy: You control which classes can extend or implement the sealed class.
 Subtypes may have distinct behavior and state.
 Exhaustive pattern matching: Enforces handling of all possible subtypes at compile time.
-Usage in Java (Since Java 15): java
+Usage in Java (Since Java 15):
-Copy code

 sealed class Shape permits Circle, Rectangle {}

 final class Circle extends Shape {